 Peter Zelinka is a nomadic nature photographer originally from Northeast Ohio.
 As an avid hiker and backpacker, Peter spent most his free time exploring the forests of Ohio and Western Pennsylvania.
-After spending countless hours hiking with a point-and-shoot camera, Peter eventually got more interested in photography.
+After spending countless hours hiking with a point-and-shoot camera, Peter eventually became more interested in photography.
 In June 2014 he purchased his first DSLR - a Nikon D7100.
 He spent the next few years practicing macro, wildlife, astro, and long exposure photography.

 Peter graduated Summa Cum Laude from Youngstown State University in 2014 with a Bachelor’s Degree in Applied Science.
 After graduation, he began working as an Information Systems Specialist at The Vindicator in Youngstown Ohio.
-He quickly realized that this was not the career for him and began planning an epic roadtrip.